-- 8.5.1 Refuse removal is an economic service and tariff calculations should be based on the actual cost incurred in delivering the service. - 8.5.2 A customer who chooses to do his/her own refuse removal will still be liable for paying the applicable refuse tariff. - 8.5.3 The tariff levied by Hessequa Local Municipality is based on the category of property as determined in the valuation roll. - 8.5.4 The following tariff structures were basically used for the determination of tariffs:- - 8.5.4.1 Residential (domestic customers) maximum of one removal per week (black bag system).
+- 8.5.1 Refuse removal is an economic service and tariff calculations should be based on the actual cost incurred in delivering the service. - 8.5.2 A customer who chooses to do his/her own refuse removal will still be liable for paying the applicable refuse tariff. - 8.5.3 The tariff levied by Hessequa Local Municipality is based on the category of property as determined in the valuation roll.

-- 8.5.4.2 Accommodation Establishments maximum of one removal per week (black bag system). - 8.5.4.3 Business/ Commercial/ Industrial (Non Bulk) maximum of two removals per week. - 8.5.4.4 Business/ Commercial/ Industrial (Bulk) maximum of three removals per week. - 8.5.4.5 Business/Commercial/Industrial (Bulk) four or more, with a maximum of seven removals per week. - 8.5.4.6 Additional removals More than the maximum removals as per 8.5.4.1 8.5.4.6. - 8.5.4.7 Special tariff arrangements determined and approved by Council from time to time for specific developments and/or informal settlements.
+- 8.5.4 The following tariff structures were basically used for the determination of tariffs:- - 8.5.4.1 Residential (domestic customers) maximum of one removal per week (black bag system). - 8.5.4.2 Business/ Commercial/ Industrial (Non Bulk) maximum of two removals per week. - 8.5.4.3 Business/ Commercial/ Industrial (Bulk) maximum of three removals per week. - 8.5.4.4 Business/Commercial/Industrial (Bulk) four or more, with a maximum of seven removals per week. - 8.5.4.5 Additional removals More than the maximum removals as per 8.5.4.1 8.5.4.3. - 8.5.4.6 Special tariff arrangements determined and approved by Council from time to time for specific developments and/or informal settlements.